-3. The prospective student received a degree from a university in which English is the official language of communication.
+3. The prospective student received a degree from an accredited university in which English is the official language of communication.

 The program reserves the right to further determine language proficiency via a personal interview (such as Skype).
 Waiver of the TOEFL and IELTS test may be requested by the admitting department if the department deems that the student has sufficient English communication skills to be successful in their degree program and has obtained approval from the dean of Graduate and Postdoctoral Studies.
 An approval is necessary before an official offer can be made.